poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-02-01-ai-ethics-safety-the-only-way-is-ethics.md

 This is a chart from the [2023 Expert Survey on Progress in AI](https://wiki.aiimpacts.org/ai_timelines/predictions_of_human-level_ai_timelines/ai_timeline_surveys/2023_expert_survey_on_progress_in_ai).
 They used the term Higher Level Machine Intelligence (HLMI) rather than AGI, with the definition: _"when unaided machines can accomplish every task better and more cheaply than human workers"_.

 The bold lines are the aggregate forecasts from the thousands of experts they surveyed.
 The faint lines in the background are a random subset of the individual predictions, showing how much they differ.
 In other words, how little agreement there really is.
-(Although the aggregate prediction became significantly more bullish, in the space of one year between surveys).
+(Although the aggregate prediction became more bullish in the space of one year between surveys; the 50% chance aggregate date came down by thirteen years).

 On the reassuring side, here's a quote I like from Matt Clifford, a former AI advisor to the UK government, on The Rest is Politics podcast: